 This course intends to introduce essential topics regarding supply chain analysis and management.
-Supply chain management is an integrated approach to manage the processes of manufacturing and distribution channel from the initial supplier to the ultimate customer.
+Supply chain management is an integrated approach to manage the process of manufacturing and distribution channel from the initial supplier to the ultimate customer.
 This course will introduce the development of the supply chain management concept and strategies.
 The focus of this course will be on major supply chain management functions including forecasting, resource planning, manufacturing scheduling, order management, logistics management, inventory control, and supply chain performance evaluation.
-Other important topics related to supply chain management practices, such as the integration of supply chain management information systems, supply contracts, and future challenges of supply chain management will also be addressed.
+Other important topics related to supply chain management practices, such as supply contracts, and future challenges of supply chain management will also be addressed.
 The real-world case study will also be an important part of this course.